 Privacy is the Topic of the Day

-If you are a website owner and do not do business in the EU, you still should become familiar with the regulation and consult with a legal-beagle familiar with the topic for their recommendations.
+Suppose you are a website owner and do not do business in the EU.
+In that case, you still should become familiar with the regulation and consult with a legal-beagle familiar with the topic for their recommendations.

-As a business owner, you want to be sure you are transparent about your data collection policies and procedures.
-Regardless of GDPR that’s just good business!
+As a business owner, you want to be transparent about your data collection policies and procedures.
+Regardless of GDPR, that’s just good business!
 This includes your email newsletters and communications.

-Now that almost every website — or so it seems — have been displaying and updating their policies, it’s just wise for you to do the same.
-You don’t want customers wondering why everyone but you is up front about this topic while you remain silent do you?
+Now that almost every website — or so it seems — are displaying and updating their policies, it’s just wise for you to do the same.
+You don’t want customers wondering why everyone but you is upfront about this topic while you remain silent, do you?

-If you are in the United States and do not do business in the EU, look at the GDPR hoopla as an opportunity for you to be up front and transparent about your policies.
-It is nothing but positive for your brand to state clearly and visibly that you take great care and concern with your customer’s data.
+If you are in the United States and do not do business in the EU, look at the GDPR as an opportunity for you to be upfront and transparent about your policies.
+It is nothing but positive for your brand to clearly state that you take great care and concern with your customer’s data.